Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.1.0 =
 * Added custom hook 'nuvei_pfwc_after_rebilling_payment' at the end of DMN Rebilling payment logic.
+* Fixed the problem when the merchant create an order from the admin, and the client try to pay for it from the Store.

 = 3.0.3 =
 * Fixed the problem when a Guest user come for the first time on Blocks Checkout and get "Unexpected error" message.